-This is to address the fact that a big part of the problem often lies here, with unknown middlemen in the rural villages trying to charge exorbitant fees to the village folks in exchange for a job.
+In addition, the Call Centre helps to bridge the gap between the candidates in their villages and our Accredited Recruiting Agents located in the source countries' larger cities.
+This is to address the fact that a big part of the problem often lies here, with middlemen in the rural villages often charging exorbitant fees to the village folks in exchange for a job.